TheDataWanderer/stepic_python_generation_beginners/README.md

 ## Important Note

 These solutions are provided for educational purposes.
-Do not simply copy the solutions without understanding them—try to solve the exercises on your own first to get the most out of the course.
+Do not simply copy the solutions without understanding them - try to solve the exercises on your own first to get the most out of the course.

 ## Contact

 If you have any questions or suggestions, feel free to reach out via the Issues or Pull Requests on GitHub.

----

-This version is in English, and it aligns with your original request.
-Let me know if you need any more adjustments!